-In order to obtain the EYF's support, it is essential that your project falls within the Council of Europe's values and work, and the priorities of the Youth Sector for 2014-2015 (revised document 12 September 2013).
+In order to obtain the EYF's support, it is essential that your project falls within the Council of Europe's values and work, and the priorities of the Youth Sector for 2016-2017 (this concerns international activities and work plans - for pilot activities taking place in 2015, see below).

 Priorities for pilot activities: